oslabs-beta/Spearmint/README.md

   - Monitor for other opportunities to update dependencies or otherwise improve the program with different libraries or tools.
 7. _Revamp UI for certain test cases:_
   - Some of test cases needs improvement on UI as they do not have any styling or optimal user experience
+8. _Continue porting Testing Library coverage to app_
+  - Sinon mocking is still under development and needs to be finished to mock data for Mocha tests
+  - Import statements are needing a look over for Mocha and Sinon
+  - Vitest support may also be a good idea because of Vite's popularity
+9. _Cypress ui is the new interface, it has not been universally implimented_

 <br>